Staying in Thailand’s vibrant capital

 Riva Arun

-With a prime location between the stunning Wat Arun (just across the river), the Grand Palace, Wat Pho with its reclining Buddha, and Sanam Chai station on the Blue Line, it’s hard to find a better spot.
+With a prime location between the stunning Wat Arun (just across the river), the Grand Palace, Wat Pho with its reclining Buddha, and Sanam Chai station on the Blue Line, it’s hard to find a better-placed hotel in Bangkok.

 Rooms overlook the Chao Phraya River, giving you a front-row seat to Bangkok’s most iconic sights.